Using video ads to attract new players

 • Localization and language targeting considerations

-For channel sequencing, combine CTV for reach, social for discovery and engagement, and programmatic for granular targeting and scale.
-Allocate testing budgets to learn quickly and reserve scale budgets for validated creative and audiences.
-Localize copy, visuals and on-screen text to reflect regulatory requirements and cultural norms in each target market.
+For channel sequencing, combine CTV for broad recognition, social for discovery and engagement signals, and programmatic for more granular targeting and retargeting.
+Keep testing budgets separate from scale budgets so early learning does not get confused with proven performance.
+Localize copy, visuals, voiceover, and on-screen disclosures to reflect each market’s rules and cultural expectations rather than simply translating one master asset.

 Practical implementation steps (step-by-step)